penrose/penrose/UserGuide.md

 First, add the function definitions here:

-* `src/react-renderer/Constraints.ts`
+* `penrose/react-renderer/src/contrib/Constraints.ts`
 * `src/Penrose/Functions.hs`

 Next, rebuild Penrose by typing `stack build` in `penrose/`

 Note: constraints are treated as inequality constraints f(x) ≥ 0; to get equality, you must have two inequality constraints.
+More explicitly, if we define a function f(x), then the solver will add the penalty

+   φ(x) = { f(x)^2, if f(x) > 0,
+                 0, if f(x) ≤ 0
+          }

+Note that the definition in `Constraints.ts` is the one really used for optimization; the definition in `Functions.hs` is used to sample initial values.

 # Adding new functions